michaelchughes/michaelchughes.com/content/pages/Join.md

 Join my research team at Tufts CS!
 Become part of the growing and energetic [Tufts ML Research Group](https://www.cs.tufts.edu/research/ml/).

-In Fall-Winter 2020-2021, I am actively recruiting:
+In Fall 2024, I am actively recruiting:

-* 1 **postdoc** for an exiting funded project on open-world AI and novelty accomodation
-* Up to 1 **new Ph.D. student** to join in Fall 2021 (exceptionally qualified students please apply!)
+* Up to 1 **new Ph.D. student** to join in Fall 2025 to help with an NSF-funded project (exceptionally qualified students please apply to Tufts!)
-* Current undergrad and masters students
+* Up to 2 hourly RAs (current undergrad/masters students at Tufts, please reach out)

 Keep reading below for the skills I'm looking for, some possible high-level project ideas, etc.